 Students are prohibited from fighting or making physical contact of an insulting, offensive or provoking nature with teachers, administrators, bus drivers, other school personnel, other students or persons, or causing physical harm to another.

 Penalty may range from in-school suspension to short-term suspension, if the incident involved a fight between or among students without injuries and without causing a school disturbance.
-A Local Formal Hearing must be held when a student makes physical contact with a school system employee or if the incident caused a major school disturbance.
-If found guilty at the Local Formal Hearing, the student is suspended for 10 school days and is referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.
+A Formal Hearing must be held when a student makes physical contact with a school system employee or if the incident caused a major school disturbance.
+If found guilty at the Formal Hearing, the student is suspended for ten (10) school days and is referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.

 4.7.3.
 Battery

 Students are prohibited from causing substantial or visible bodily harm such as substantially blackened eyes, substantially swollen lips or other facial or bodily part, substantial bruises to body parts or other substantial injury to teachers, administrators, bus drivers, other school personnel, other students, or persons attending school-related functions.
-Students found to be in violation of this policy must participate in a Local Formal Hearing.
-If found guilty at the Local Formal Hearing, the student is suspended for 10 school days and is referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.
+Students found to be in violation of this policy must participate in a Formal Hearing.
+If found guilty at the Formal Hearing, the student is suspended for ten (10) school days and is referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.

 4.7.4.
 Aggravated Assault

 A student commits the offense of aggravated assault when the student engages in an assault with a deadly weapon or with an object or device which, when used offensively, is likely to or actually does result in serious bodily harm to a teacher, administrator, bus driver, other school personnel, other students, or persons attending school-related functions.
-A student found to be in violation of this policy must participate in a Local Formal Hearing.
-If found guilty at the Local Formal Hearing, the student is suspended for 10 school days and is referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.
+A student found to be in violation of this policy must participate in a Formal Hearing.
+If found guilty at the Formal Hearing, the student is suspended for ten (10) school days and is referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.

 4.7.5.
 Aggravated Battery